qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

   text

-.. tip:: If you are on Ubuntu, you can use the following command to remove the global menu function and create smaller application screens with menu's:
+.. tip:: If you are on Ubuntu, you can use the following command to remove the global menu function and create smaller application screens with menus:

   .. code-block:: bash